spinnaker-hackathon/gardening/README.md

 Are you new to Spinnaker?
 There are other oppurtunities to join the community.
 A Spinnaker training track will offer sessions during this time, as an alternative.
 Lunchtime speaker panels will offer Spinnaker and software delivery wisdom.
 The Docs SIG will host an activity channel for building Spinnaker.io resources.
 If you want to host an activity, speak up in __#gardening-general__.

 ### Hackathon Schedule
-*Hint: The times are for the Pacific Time Zone (GMT -7).
-At the end of your workday, try passing work to teammates in a different time zone so that they can move the project forward during their daytime hours*
+*Hint: The times listed are for the Pacific Time Zone (GMT -7).
+You're not limited to those hours though!
+Also try passing work to teammates in a different time zone at the end of your workday so that they can move the project forward during their daytime hours*

 __Look out for optional break channel events to be added to this schedule, or propose your own in #gardening-general!__